Continuum limit of critical inhomogeneous random graphs: Discussion

-\begin{enumeratea} \item {\bf Connection to existing results:} As remarked in Section \ref{sec:mot}, the main aim of the paper was to rigorously understand conjectures in statistical physics on scaling limits of distances in the critical regime for inhomogeneous random graph models, which then predict distances for the minimal spanning tree (on the giant component) in the supercritical regime where each edge has $U[0,1]$ edge weights.
+\item {\bf Connection to existing results:} As remarked in Section \ref{sec:mot}, the main aim of the paper was to rigorously understand conjectures in statistical physics on scaling limits of distances in the critical regime for inhomogeneous random graph models, which then predict distances for the minimal spanning tree (on the giant component) in the supercritical regime where each edge has Uniform$[0,1]$ edge weights.
 See \cite{braunstein2003optimal} and the references therein.
 This entire program has been rigorously carried out for the complete graph see \cite{addario2009critical,addario2012continuum,addario2010critical} for a sequence of results including distance scaling for the maximal components in the critical regime for the \erdos random graph, finally culminating in the scaling limit of the minimal spanning tree of the complete graph equipped with uniform edge weights.
-Most influential to this study is \cite{addario2012continuum} which constructed the scaling limit of these components in the critical regime.
+Most influential to this study is \cite{addario2012continuum} which constructs the scaling limit of these components in the critical regime.
 Extending these results to the context of general inhomogeneous random graph models turned out to be challenging since the homogeneous nature of the \erdos played an important role in various parts of the proof in \cite{addario2012continuum}.

-While there have been few rigorous results on the actual structure of components in the critical regime for general random graph models, if one were interested in only sizes of the maximal components, then this has witnessed significant progress over the last few years, see \cite{joseph2010component,nachmias2010critical,riordan2012phase,hatami2012scaling} for results on the configuration model, \cite{bhamidi2012augmented} for results on a class of dynamic random graph processes called the bounded-size-rules and most relevant for this work \cite{SBVHJL10,turova2009diffusion} for results for the rank-one inhomogeneous random graph.
+While there have been few rigorous results on the actual structure of components in the critical regime, if one were interested in only sizes of the maximal components, then this has witnessed significant progress over the last few years, see \cite{joseph2010component,nachmias2010critical,riordan2012phase,hatami2012scaling} for results on the configuration model, \cite{bhamidi2012augmented} for results on a class of dynamic random graph processes called the bounded-size rules and most relevant for this work \cite{SBVHJL10,turova2009diffusion} for results for the rank-one inhomogeneous random graph.
 See \cite{bollobas2013phase} for a recent survey.